-• Hot desking: Rather than working from home all the time, try to find some more sociable locations to base yourself sometimes, whether that’s a co-working space or a comfy coffee shop.
-It doesn’t need to be every day, but making the effort to leave the house a couple of times a week gives you a chance to interact with new people and be inspired by a new environment.
+- Get out of the house: Rather than working from home all the time, try to find some more sociable locations to base yourself, whether that’s a co-working space or a coffee shop.
+Numerous studies have found that interacting with strangers can have a strong effect on wellbeing, so it’s worth making the effort to leave the house a couple of times a week and strike up conversations with those around you.
 There are loads of affordable co-working spaces, which offer a ready-made community, superfast Wi-Fi, as well as events and collaboration opportunities.
-The Work Crowd has just teamed up with The Brew to offer members more than 50% off hot desking so why not check out our offer here.
-We also have partnerships with Workspace and Neardesk who also do desk space.

-• Make time for outside interests: We’re all guilty of letting work take over every now and again, and at the end of the day you can feel too whacked to do anything else.
-But your hobbies and outside interests are precious, not only as a way to unwind but also as a way to meet new people, or keep in touch with old friends.
-So dedicate at least one evening a week to pursue another passion, whether that’s practising a sport, learning a language or attending an arts class.
-It might seem like an effort to begin with but after a couple of weeks you’ll find it much more energising than staying at home with the TV!
+- Make time for outside interests: We’re all guilty of letting work take over every now and again, and at the end of the day you can feel too exhausted to do anything else.
+But your hobbies and outside interests are precious, not only to unwind but also meet new people or keep in touch with old friends.
+So, dedicate at least one evening a week to pursue another passion, whether that’s practising a sport, learning a language, or attending an arts class.
+It might seem like an effort to begin with but after a couple of weeks you’ll find it much more energising than staying at home with the TV.

-• A freelancer’s best friend: They may not be so great at conversation, but pets are famously good for the health, with benefits including lowering the blood pressure, reducing anxiety and staving off loneliness.
-In fact, one of the great benefits of freelancing is you can be around to look after a dog or a cat during the day, and it means you always have somebody for company.
-Check out our recent blog here for more on the benefits of working with your pet.
+- A home worker’s best friend: They may not be so great at conversation, but pets are famously good for the health, with benefits including lowering the blood pressure, reducing anxiety, and staving off loneliness.
+In fact, one of the great benefits of working from home is you can be around to look after a dog or a cat during the day, and it means you always have somebody for company.
+Check out our blog here for more on the benefits of working with your pet.